viktorfrom/e7020e_bare/README.md

 ### Device Crates and System View Descriptions (SVDs)

 Besides the ARM provided *core* peripherals the STM32F401re/STM32F411re MCUs has numerous vendor specific peripherals (GPIOs, Timers, USARTs etc.).
 The vendor provides a System View Description (SVD) specifying the register block layouts (fields, enumerated values, etc.).
 Using the `svd2rust` tool we can derive a `Peripheral Access Crate` (PAC) providing an API for the device that allow us to access each register according to the vendors specification.
 The `device.rs` example showcase how a PAC for the  STM32F401re/STM32F411re MCUs can be added.
-(These MCUs have the same set of peripherals, only the the maximum clock rating differs.)
+(These MCUs have the same set of peripherals, only the maximum clock rating differs.)

 ``` shell
 > cargo run --example device --features stm32f4